Stop Paying Credit Cards Before Filing Bankruptcy

 Before filing bankruptcy, many debtors work hard to pay every bill they possibly can even if they are sending less than what is required.
 But there are certain bills that debtors should stop paying immediately when they know they are going to file bankruptcy.

-Bills You Should Stop Paying Before You File Bankruptcy
+What Bills Should Stop Paying Before Filing?

 Credit Card Bills

 If you know you’re going to file bankruptcy, you should stop paying your credit cards immediately.
 No, we are not trying to “stiff” the credit card companies out of their money.
-We are trying to protect the debtor from wasting their assets on something that is going to be discharged anyway and we are also protecting the debtor from being accused of showing preference to one creditor over another.
+We are trying to protect the debtor from wasting their assets on something that is going to be discharged anyway.
+And we are also protecting the debtor from being accused of showing preference to one creditor over another.

 One of the things that some debtors do is maintain payments on one credit card while allowing other debts to go into default because they want to keep that credit card after bankruptcy.
 But the reality is once the debtor files bankruptcy, they can kiss their credit card account goodbye.
 The credit card company will close out the account and mark it as discharged in bankruptcy.